Quirinus/MXLU_Documentation/README.md

 - (claygame) : maybe add link to forum somehow in the About page that opens when docs r opened for the first time to make people come more often on forum?
 - Add: skill tree names to skillpoint planner?
 - Change: Make filters on all pages always float in vision (absolute pos)?
-- (claygame) : do we really need 'armor looks' page?
 - SU page: remove the cross/title from items that have a special graphic?y
 - (CG) : Check if all the RWs r up to date or they need to be checked from file and corrected.
 - (CG) : add a 3rd column to the "Items with Oskill List" & "Items with procs list" and list the item name/type in that column instead of sticking it with item name.
 (Q) fix the css for it (3rd column), then use regexp to auto split the 2 columns into 3.